suomiosu/Ryugu-boulder-dataset/README.md

 * Improvement of image sharpness
 * Publication of the instance segmentation model for automatic boulder detection

-# Acknowledgement
+## Acknowledgement
-This work was supported by research program by ARC-Space
+This work was supported by research program by ARC-Space, the university of Aizu.